interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 It MUST support all cryptographic condition types with the status "recommended".

-It MUST support multiple debits and credits on different accounts within a single transfer.

-It MUST support memos to be added to each credit and debit separately and SHOULD support fairly large memo sizes.
+It MUST support memos to be added for the credited and debited accounts separately and SHOULD support fairly large memo sizes.

 It MUST support a way to discover connectors connected to the ledger.